sgmurphy/wordpress-plugins/the-events-calendar-shortcode/readme.txt

 4. Many settings you can use in the shortcode to change what details appear in the events listing

 == Upgrade Notice ==

+= 3.0.0 =
+* Adds a block for Elementor!
+Easily add your events to any page or post using the Elementor page builder.

 = 2.8.5 =
 * Fixing the Order and Order By options not saving in the block